 Steps Are Back!

-Take a listen, have a dance and then read on to find out what Dan thought after hearing the album for the first time earlier in the year…
+Take a listen, have a dance and then read on to find out what we thought after hearing the album for the first time and then what came next.

 Come on, how could you not know who Steps are?
 They were huge in the late 1990’s with many Top 10 singles and albums, and pretty much every child knew their dance routines, or at least part of it (the iconic “Tragedy” dance for example).
 Steps are back (yet again) to celebrate their 20th anniversary and they are doing it in grand style, as they are also releasing brand new material to go along with it too!
 How exciting!